21-cpu-group2/sim_binary/README.txt

 4. then 4 files added to sim_binary/data directory
     ・test.bin
-        first line       -> initial pc
-        from second line -> machine code
+        machine code
     ・test_disassembled.txt
         disassembled code got from test.bin
-        any instruction in test.bin has the same line-number in test_disassembled.txt there is no pseudo instructions.
+        any instruction in test.bin has the same line-number in test_disassembled.txt
+        # there is no pseudo instructions.
     ・pc_label.txt
         you can check label, with pc
     ・label_pc.txt